Key Bridge (Washington, D.C.): The Carlin bill

 In March 1914, Representative Charles Creighton Carlin of Virginia sponsored legislation to replace Aqueduct Bridge with a new, $1 million structure.
 The Commissioners of the District of Columbia (the city's appointed government) approved the new bridge in June.
 Controversy over the new bridge immediately broke out.
 Senator Claude A. Swanson, chairman of the Senate Committee on Public Works, wanted the new bridge built about 3,000 ft downstream at the mouth of Rock Creek (at about 30th Street NW), where it would cross Analostan Island and the Potomac River to Rosslyn.
 Georgetown merchants strongly opposed this plan.
-There were some in Congress who wanted to repair the existing bridge, but a study by the United States Army Corps of Engineers in August 1914 showed that the existing structure was inadequate for the amount of traffic and too unstable to be saved.
+Some in Congress wanted to repair the existing bridge, but a study by the United States Army Corps of Engineers in August 1914 showed that the existing structure was inadequate for the amount of traffic and too unstable to be saved.
 Secretary of War Lindley Miller Garrison, who oversaw the Corps, agreed that a new bridge was necessary in December.
 Rep. William C. Adamson, chairman of the House Committee on Public Works, challenged Swanson and declared that the new bridge should be placed where the old one was.

 The Carlin bill began moving through the House in January 1915.
 But House members balked at the cost.
 Garrison tried to break the deadlock on January 9 by issuing a report that declared the existing bridge unsafe, and requesting that the new one be built in the same location.
 The D.C.
 Commissioners said the location of the bridge was up to them, and the Corps warned that not only could the existing bridge not be enlarged but agreed with Garrison that it was structurally unsound.
 Swanson changed his mind, and agreed in January 1916 that the new bridge should be built on the existing site.
 Garrison endorsed the Carlin bill on January 27.
 On February 3, 1916, vehicular traffic over Aqueduct Bridge was limited by the city to a single automobile at a time due to its dangerous nature.
 The House passed legislation appropriating $1.175 million for construction of a new bridge on March 6.
 D.C. commissioners held hearings on the bridge site in late March, and approved the site in early April.
 The Senate passed some minor amendments to the House bill, and after some legislative discussions and a conference committee, the Carlin bill passed Congress on May 2, 1916.
 President Woodrow Wilson signed the legislation on May 19.